 With the first cross-discipline course, you will learn how to detect an attack, how to handle it, how to trace and acquire the evidence, investigate, analyse and reconstruct the incident.
 We then lay the groundwork for malware analysis by presenting the key tools and techniques malware analysts use to examine malicious programs.
 Practical exercises to ensure that the learned can be put to work immediately and that you are prepared for the CRIA practical exam.
 The registered intrusion analyst CRIA forensics professionals every team look for should have attempted core skills exam resulting in intrusion analyst CRIA professional.

 Award-winning training that you can trust

 - Aspiring information security personnel who wish to be part of an Incident Response team.

-- Existing practitioners wishing to become CREST Registered.
+- Existing practitioners wishing to become Registered.